 The Revd.
 Andy Laird led a 3 session Bible Study course

 3) Point of Church.

 This is part of the Ten 2 initiative which is a set of tools to be used by groups and congregations to promote discernment.
 It is designed to open conversations locally about the Circuit’s future and what God has planned for us.

-The sessions will take place on the following Thursdays:
+The sessions took place on the following Thursdays:

 May 31st, June 7th and 14th at 2.30pm in the Vestibule at Radford Road Church.

 Shazam Concert Sat 5th May 2018

 Wow!
 What a fantastic evening.
 The church was packed to bursting to hear tribute band Shazam play a selection of hits by Cliff Richard and The Shadows.
 The line-up included our own George Height on drums and his son, Stephen, as one of three backing singers, and the band was fronted by special guest singer Ian Geast.
 This was the first time I had heard Shazam perform, and I was bowled over by both their talent and their energy.
 The 200-strong audience certainly appreciated the entertainment on offer, singing along to old favourites and applauding enthusiastically, before demanding a final encore at the end of a highly successful evening.
 The concert proceeds will be shared between Myton Hospice and the Organ Fund, and grateful thanks are due to Margaret and George Height for organising the event.